DannyStoll1/dynamo/README.md

 ## Installation

-To install and run, just clone the repository, navigate to `bin`, and run `cargo +nightly run -r`.
+To install and run, just clone the repository, navigate to `bin`, and run `cargo run -r`.

 You may need to first [install Rust](https://rustup.rs/).
-At present, the nightly toolchain is required; you can install this with `rustup install nightly`.

 Alternatively, you can download a precompiled binary from the "Releases" tags on the right.
 Binaries are available for Linux, macOS, and Windows.